-LCC is the only English high school in the province of Quebec to offer the International Baccalaureate Diploma Programme (IBDP), where the focus is on an academically challenging, international education.
+LCC is the only English high school in Montreal to offer the International Baccalaureate Diploma Programme (IBDP), where the focus is on an academically challenging, international education.

 The programme is taught over a two-year period (grades 11 and 12), and positions students for direct entrance to university anywhere in the world.
 Its mission and philosophy are entirely in line with LCC’s mission of fully developing students in mind, body, and heart, and preparing them for success and leadership in a sustainable global society.

 Approximately 50% of students in grades 11 and 12 opt for the IB Diploma Programme.

 - About IB

 - Diploma Requirements

 In April 2013, LCC was recognized as an authorized International Baccalaureate (IB) World School, offering the Diploma Programme for students in grades 11 and 12.
 Although other schools in Quebec offer the IB Primary Years Programme (PYP) or the Middle Years Programme (MYP), we are currently the only English high school in Montreal offering the Diploma Programme (DP).